Skip to main content

 Installing Linux Agents

 Download the 64bit or 32bit Agent as appropriate from your Naverisk console.
-From the Devices tab, selecting the appropriate client, then New Device > Linux > Agent Type.
+From the Devices tab, select the appropriate client, then New Device > Linux > Agent Type.

 When downloading Linux agents please download them directly to a Linux based machine.
 If you download the Agent to a Windows machine first, then the installer can be modified when sending to the Linux device, resulting in extraction errors.